 You will get access to balloting information including a balloting form via a website after attending the small group individual information session.
 You will be given a few weeks to review the documentation before being asked to ballot.

 Do I have to be at the ballot night?

 No, this is done by Nightingale Housing staff and is not attended by potential purchasers.
 Interested Purchasers will email their ballot form to the Nightingale Village specific email which will be issued at the time of balloting.
 Successful balloters will be notified via phone and email within 24 hours of balloting.

 You do not have to be present during balloting and your ballots must be returned to us via email, however you must be contactable to accept the offer should you be balloted.

 How soon after balloting will I know if I am successful?

 We will aim to contact people within 24 hours of the ballot.
-Successful balloters will then be given seven days to pay the non-refundable Balloting Commitment Fee.
+Successful balloters will then be given five business days to pay the non-refundable Balloting Commitment Fee.